arshinalbab/docs/docs/platform/introduction.md

 ---
-title: React Library Introduction
+title: Platform Introduction
-description: "Build amazing forms in React"
+description: "Spin up forms in minutes.
+Pipe your data exactly where you need it.
+Maximize your results with juicy analytics."
 hide_table_of_contents: true
 ---